What is your why, and how to find your purpose in business

 It feels as though the most effective way to impact people is to trigger their most intimate feelings; The ones that they guard the most.
 The intimate thoughts they never imagined would reach the surface

-• “I want to be successful.”
+- “I want to be successful.”
 We all have a different definition of being successful, that’s for sure.
-One person might want a small house in the suburbs with a decent car and beautiful family.
+One person might want a small house in the suburbs with a decent car and a beautiful family.
 While another one dreams about the nicest penthouse on 5th Avenue in New York City.
 There are even those who define success by making it into outer space.
 As you can see, success is pretty relative.
-But what we want to know, where do these dreams stem from?
+But what we want to know, is where do these dreams stem from.

 Waking up every morning super early to go to work, facing a really tough manager every single day, and not being able to see your kids when you get home because they’ve already gone to sleep is difficult.
 So it seems that the only way to keep going and remain motivated is to find a deeply intense inner meaning that will never allow your flame to go out.